 Since launching his career over forty years ago Carpenter has become such an influential force within the genre that the impact of Halloween, particularly on Friday the 13th two years later, would provide the template that most slasher movies would follow during the early 1980s, while his action classic Escape from New York would inspire its own subgenera which would culminate in a lawsuit when French filmmaker Luc Besson lifted wholesale from the story for his own movie Lockout.

-While many would consider the 1980s to be his commercial heyday, the following decade would prove less successful with such misfires as Memoirs of an Invisible Man and a remake of Village of the Damned failed to make an impact.
+While many would consider the 1980s to be his commercial heyday, the following decade would prove less successful with such misfires as Memoirs of an Invisible Man and a remake of Village of the Damned failing to make an impact.
 This era did produce one of Carpenter’s most overlooked offerings, however, with his H.P.
 Lovecraft-style psychological horror In the Mouth of Madness showcasing some of the director’s most inspired set-pieces.
 Following the release of Ghosts of Mars in 2001 he would take an extended break from filmmaking but with the disappointing reaction to The Ward it seemed that Carpenter may have lost his passion for filmmaking.

-Yet this would not be the first time in his career that his work has been dismissed, only later to be re-evaluated and hailed as a classic.
+Yet this would not be the first time in his career that his work had been dismissed, only later to be re-evaluated and hailed as a classic.
 ‘A lot of critics at the time told me that I did crap,’ said Carpenter in a 2015 interview with Vanity Fair.
 ‘I had a movie released in 1982 called The Thing and both critics and audiences and especially the fans hated it.
 Hated it!
 There was a magazine article called ‘Is This the Most Hated Movie of All Time?’
 Wow!…Every movie I’ve made has had a little dark cloud around it.’

 When reflecting over a body of work that commenced in the mid-1970s with the expanded student film Dark Star and over the decades would offer audiences such iconic characters as Michael Myers and Snake Plissken, Carpenter consistently played Hollywood his own way and when the studio system became too restrictive he would retreat back to his low budget roots.
 ‘It was such a different time back then and the kind of movies were different.
 I started when you could actually make an exploitation film, a low-budget exploitation movie and get it into theatres,’ he confessed to the Guardian.
 ‘Nowadays it’s so ridiculously expensive.
 Could I succeed if I started today?
 Probably not.
 I’d be rejected.’

 But filmmaking is not the only talent that Carpenter has long been acclaimed for.
 He famously screened a cut of Halloween to producers without a score and the reaction was somewhat uninspiring, yet once he had crafted the soundtrack the movie suddenly became a force of nature.
 His simplistic approach to composing, along with his understanding of the relationship between sound and visuals, has resulted in an array of Carpenter themes entering the charts around the world.
-Last year’s Release the Bats tour saw his live band performing a medley of Carpenter classics that included music from Assault on Precinct 13 and They Live.
+2016’s Release the Bats tour saw his live band performing a medley of Carpenter classics that included music from Assault on Precinct 13 and They Live.

 ‘People recognise that sound from my movies but what’s funny is that I started using synthesisers out of necessity, because it was the cheapest thing available to me at the time,’ he explained to Little White Lies regarding the distinct style that is a John Carpenter score.
 ‘If I was starting all over again I would probably still use the same synthesisers, but of course the technology has advanced so much that I would be able to create completely different sounds.
 Digital synthesisers are the best.’

 Having spent most of his career considered as a filmmaker first and a musician second, in 2015 he surprised fans with the announcement of his first solo album, Lost Themes.
 Ostensibly songs from movies that were never made, the record boasted the signature Carpenter sound and allowed him to create music without the pressure of accompanying it with strong visuals, instead focusing solely on the sound and instead giving the listener the opportunity to conjure up their own ideas as to what kind of film each song could have been created for.
-The album proved to be a commercial success for Carpenter and was soon followed by a sequel, while his most recent offering is the highly-anticipated Anthology: Movie Themes 1974-1998.
+The album proved to be a commercial success for Carpenter and was soon followed by a sequel, while his most recent offering was the highly-anticipated Anthology: Movie Themes 1974-1998.

 ‘It’s lost themes in the sense that we were scoring the movies that many people have in their imaginations,’ he explained to Rolling Stone at the time of the first album’s release.
 ‘The perfect way to listen to this would be with a beautiful girl next to you – but if you can’t have that, turn the lights down, start the album up and let the music sink in with the imaginary movies in your mind.’
-Carpenter’s style of music has become so influential that last year’s breakout success Stranger Things was often compared to his early work, most notably with its heavy use of synthesisers.
+Carpenter’s style of music has become so influential that the recent breakout success Stranger Things was often compared to his early work, most notably with its heavy use of synthesisers.
 Many dance and industrial metal artists have also cited the likes of Escape from New York as a point of reference, with Nine Inch Nails mastermind Trent Reznor offering his own interpretation of the Halloween theme.